AuraQ/AutoCompleteForMendix/README.md

 ## Events
 - **On change**: The microflow that will be run when an item is selected or the control is cleared.

-# Limitations / Known Issues
+# Known Issues

+See [here](https://github.com/AuraQ/AutoCompleteForMendix/issues) for all outstanding issues.

+# Limitations

 - ‘Search attribute’ only supports ‘String’ data types.
 - ‘Selected item’ only supports ‘String’ data types. (will be added in v2)